AbuMusaa/cron-an-Application_via-NodeJS/README.md

 # cron-an-Application_via-NodeJS

 ## This is a web application served via expressJS.
-'ejs' is used in this prject as template engine.
+'ejs' is used in this project as template engine.

 ### application Run command
 `npm start`